poggit/libasynql/README.md

 # libasynql <img src="https://poggit.pmmp.io/ci.badge/poggit/libasynql/libasynql" align="right"/>
 Asynchronous SQL access library for PocketMine plugins.
 ## Why should I use this library and what asynchronous means?
-When excuting a SQL query at the main thread, **there will be a delay made** by MySQL for communicating between the database server or Sqlite for interacting with the file system.
-And the delay will completely block the main thread and **causes lag to the server**.
+When executing a SQL query on the main thread, **there will be a delay** to wait for the MySQL server or SQLite for interacting with the file system.
+The delay will block the main thread and **cause lag to the server**.

 Libasynql uses **different threads for excuting the queries** so the main thread will not be affect by the lag!